 Having skills will lead you to success.
 You got pregnant to have a baby which means you and your partner can always work with your baby’s efforts to be born.
-That should be a given but without skills most families become passive when there medical assessments, monitoring and procedures (called ‘interventions’) and doing that leads to the disconnect that causes the negative emotions such as disappointment.
+That should be a given but without skills, most families become passive when there medical assessments, monitoring and procedures (called ‘interventions’) and doing that lead to the disconnect that causes the negative emotions such as disappointment.

 How our baby is born should not stop us from being skilled at helping our baby’s birth journey.
 That’s our role as a parent even if how your baby is born is not quite to your liking.